KongZ/piggy/README.md

 myapp-namespace:myapp,myanotherapp-namespace:default
 ```

-### Preventing unauthorized pods to read secrets
+### Preventing unauthorized pods from reading secrets

-The Piggy provides 3 concepts to protect secrets.
+Piggy provides three ways to protect secrets:

-  - By enabling [piggy-enforce-integrity](https://github.com/KongZ/piggy/blob/main/docs/annotations.md#piggy-enforce-integrity).
-The Piggy will generate a check sum using SHA256 algorithm from a container command.
+  - By enabling [piggy-enforce-integrity](https://github.com/KongZ/piggy/blob/main/docs/annotations.md#piggy-enforce-integrity), Piggy generates a checksum using the SHA256 algorithm from the container command.
-  Then piggy-env will generate another check sum on running command every time when communicate with piggy-webhooks.
-If the check sum is not matched with original value, it will reject the request.
+  Then, piggy-env generates another checksum for the running command every time it communicates with piggy-webhooks.
+If the checksum does not match the original value, the request is rejected.
-  For example, if your container starts with command `rails server`, you won't be able to `exec` into pod and run `rails console` to get secrets.
+  For example, if your container starts with the command `rails server`, you won't be able to `exec` into the pod and run `rails console` to get secrets.
 This option is enabled by default.
-  - Piggy will generate a UID for each containers during mutation process.
-If the requests from container is not matched the UID which was generated, it will reject.
+  - Piggy generates a UID for each container during the mutation process.
+If a request from a container does not match the generated UID, it is rejected.
-  - Uses [PIGGY_ALLOWED_SA](https://github.com/KongZ/piggy#limit-secrets-injection-only-allowed-service-accounts) to limit access to secrets by service account name
+  - Use [PIGGY_ALLOWED_SA](https://github.com/KongZ/piggy#limit-secrets-injection-only-allowed-service-accounts) to limit access to secrets by service account name.

 ### Default secret name